 Sweet toppings to consider include dairy-free butter, cinnamon, brown sugar, berries, coconut milk, other non-dairy milk, sliced almonds, chia seeds, nut butter, plant-based protein powder, and shredded coconut.

-My favorite combination is cinnamon, brown sugar, coconut milk, and a touch of salt and butter.
+For Sweet: My favorite combination is cinnamon, brown sugar, coconut milk, and a touch of salt and butter.
 And good news, that’s what we’re making today.

 If you’re into a savory porridge, try tofu scramble, salt, butter, mushrooms, green onions, and soy sauce.